 The museum sits on 120 acres of land in the Ozark Forest, with trails open daily from sunrise to sunset.

 The collection ranges from Rockwell to Warhol, and the museum’s structure is an architectural feat by Moshe Safdie.

 The Crystal Bridges Museum of American Art is accessible to everyone who wants to visit and is open on all days except Tuesdays.

 The Arkansas Air and Military Museum is located about 30 miles away from Rogers in Fayetteville.

-It is the largest aviation museum in the state of Arkansas with a number of aircraft and other memorabilia on display.
+It is the largest aviation museum in Arkansas, with several aircraft and other memorabilia on display.

-The aircraft displayed in the museum are unusual because some of them are still capable of flight.
+The aircraft displayed in the museum is unusual because some of them are still capable of flight.

-The Arkansas Air and Military Museum itself is housed in a hangar that was an important part of American history.
+The Arkansas Air and Military Museum is housed in a hangar that was essential to American history.

 The building was a former headquarters for the United States’ training posts during World War 2.

 Rogers is a fun city with a lot of variety.